git-disl/awesome-LLM-game-agent-papers/README.md

 ## Contact

 If you discover any papers that are suitable but not included, please contact Sihao Hu (sihaohu@gatech.edu).
-You can also cite our survey, as we will periodically check for new papers citing it and update them into the GitHub repository.
+You can also cite our survey, as we will periodically check for new papers citing it and update them into the GitHub list if it is related.